 Discover the Goodness of Goat Milk Ghee

+Here's a fact.
 It is believed that Cleopatra, the queen of Egypt renowned for her beauty, regularly took a bath in goat milk to keep her skin soft and glowing.
 Ayurveda, the ancient Indian medicine system, also recommends goat ghee for its varied medicinal value.
-With recent studies endorsing the benefits of goat milk and ghee, there has been a renewed interest in its products.
+With recent studies endorsing the benefits of goat milk ghee, there has been a renewed interest in its products.
 Such is the enthusiasm that some companies have developed cosmetics based exclusively on goat milk.

 The world may be waking up to its benefits now, but in several parts of India, goat milk ghee is a key ingredient for preparations made for auspicious occasion and have been regularly used in rituals.